Jeremy Corbyn Says He Won't Quit Even If He Loses The General Election

 A suggestion by BuzzFeed News to conduct our interview in a park shelter – having already had to drive away from a nearby rally to escape dozens of people wanting selfies – begins with a short discussion about the vintage of a brass plaque marking a 1969 donation towards park funds.

-"I love it, I’ve spent my life travelling the length and breadth of this country supporting people and I’m doing it all again," Corbyn said, referring to the election as continuation of the last two Labour leadership campaigns.
-"This is the third summer running out on the road!"
+“I love it, I’ve spent my life travelling the length and breadth of this country supporting people and I’m doing it all again,” Corbyn said, referring to the election as a continuation of the last two Labour leadership campaigns.
+“This is the third summer running out on the road!”

-After Corbyn's formal duties were finished for the day, he spent 10 minutes talking to people in the park, wishing a schoolgirl good luck with her exams, and debating the relative benefits of various methods of long distance railway construction with a member of the public.
-His media handlers struggled to get him moving as he talked with the public and took an interest in a retired guide dog now used for breeding purposes.
+After Corbyn’s formal duties were finished for the day, he spent 10 minutes talking to people in the park, wishing a schoolgirl good luck with her exams and debating the relative benefits of various methods of long distance railway construction with a member of the public.
+His media handlers struggled to get him moving as he talked with people and took an interest in a retired guide dog now used for breeding purposes.

 That the Labour leader was even in Leamington Spa five weeks before polling day could seem bizarre to anyone paying attention to the electoral map.
 In a contest where the opinion polls agree Labour is way behind and fighting a rearguard action to retain seats it holds, this is relatively deep in Conservative-held territory.
 The constituency of Warwick and Leamington was held by Labour under Tony Blair and Gordon Brown for years but now has a sizeable Tory majority.